 - What are the big things I can start with?

-- What page on my website gets a large amount of traffic, and why is it intriguing (made them click, interact, spend time there, etc.)?
+- What page on my website gets a lot of traffic, and why is it intriguing (made them click, interact, spend time there, etc.)?

-- From which traffic sources does the traffic to the best performing content come from?
+- From which traffic sources does the traffic to the best-performing content come?

 - On which type of content do visitors spend most of their time?

-- What kind of audience profile could I build with the data I aim to track?
+- What audience profile could I build with the data I aim to track?

 - What is the lowest-performing page, and why?

-The three 80/20 questions or rather 90/10 questions that basically summarizes all of the above ones are the following:
+The three 80/20 questions, or rather 90/10 questions that basically summarize all of the above ones are the following:

 - Which 10% of my pages lead to 90% of my conversions, and why?